-I was so excited for my new optic, and felt like Billy-badass with my military-grade holosight – until I saw photos of operators overseas.
-Sure, some of them were using my beloved holosight, but they all had something I didn’t – backup iron sights.
+I was so excited about my new optic.
+I felt like Billy-badass with my military-grade holosight – until I saw photos of operators overseas.
+Sure, some of them were using my beloved holosight, but they all had something I didn’t — back up iron sights.

-This was back before Magpul made their inexpensive BUIS, so everything I saw was at least a $100 – not exactly affordable for someone living on Ramen noodles.
+This was back before Magpul made their inexpensive BUIS, so everything I saw was at least $100 – not exactly affordable for someone living on Ramen noodles.
 I finally bit the bullet and bought myself a nice folding rear BUIS.
-Even though this sight was around $150, it didn’t feel half as sturdy at my old carry handle sight.
-This lead me to the conclusion that if I ever built another AR, I’d run it with a solid, fixed rear iron sight.
+Even though this sight was around $150, it didn’t feel half as sturdy as my old carry handle sight.
+This led me to the conclusion that if I ever built another AR, I’d run it with a solid, fixed rear iron sight.

-Despite this simplified setup, the sight retains the dual-aperture setup on regular iron sights for the AR15/M16 rifle: one large aperture for close quarters shooting, and a smaller one for finer aiming at distance.
+Despite this simplified setup, the BUIS retains the dual-aperture setup on regular iron sights for the AR15/M16 rifle: one large aperture for close-quarters shooting, and a smaller one for finer aiming at distance.

-I tested the sights on three separate firearms to see how it held up to different amount of recoil, and if it retained zero when being removed and remounted on the same gun.
+I tested the sights on three separate firearms to see how it held up to different amounts of recoil, and if it retained zero when being removed and remounted on the same gun.

 Windage was roughly eight inches left of point of impact at 100 yards with the factory setting while using 55 grain Winchester NATO-spec ammunition.
 Since the Blackhawk BUIS adjusts in half MOA increments, I had to rotate the rear sight wheel 16 clicks to the right.